aminathshausan/dengue/README.md

 2. Run the script `run_models_sim.R` to fit the Bayesian hierarchical model `model_a_sim.stan` or `model_b_sim.stan`.
 These models are written using the Stan programing language.
 3. Run the scrip `analyze_fits.R` to analyze results of the fits and to generate plots for Figures 3-4 S1, S2 and S5 shown in the `images` folder.
 4. Run the scrip `TIPs_therapy.R` to simulate results for experiments 1, 2 and the individual effects.
 This script is also used to generate plots for Figures 5-7, S3, S4 and S6-S16 shown in the `images` folder.

+**Note**: some simulation results are too large to to be uploaded in the repository, but all can be generated from the scripts.